5 Tweaks To Make The Ketogenic Diet Even More Effective: A Doctor Explains

 Being in ketosis—the metabolic state that the ketogenic activates—simply means you're not eating enough carbohydrates to provide your body glucose, its primary fuel.
 Fortunately, your body has an alternative fuel called ketones derived from fat breakdown.
 In other words, on a ketogenic diet your body harnesses fat as an efficient energy source for your brain, heart, and other organs.

 Please don't confuse nutritional ketosis with diabetic ketoacidosis, a life-threatening complication of type 1 diabetes.
-Nutritional ketosis involves the regulated, controlled production where blood pH remains buffered within normal limits.
+Nutritional ketosis involves6 the regulated, controlled production where blood pH remains buffered within normal limits.
 Like many patients, Michelle initially seemed skeptical about this high-fat, moderate-protein, low-carbohydrate diet.
 But by her second visit (12 pounds lighter and on her way to better health) she had become a believer.

 The problem with traditional ketogenic diets

 Though they create amazing benefits, ketogenic diets oftentimes create a few drawbacks that sometimes make staying the course difficult.
-For one, they can increase acid load that shifts urinary chemistry, putting you at risk for problems like kidney stones.
+For one, they can increase acid load that shifts urinary chemistry, putting you at risk7 for problems like kidney stones.
 Too many acidic foods create a "chronic low-grade acidosis," depleting precious minerals like magnesium, calcium, and potassium while adversely affecting your bone health, increasing inflammation, and paving the way for chronic disease.
 In essence, the body is scavenging minerals to keep the blood pH balanced…at a cost.

 That's why I created an adjusted version (Keto-Alkaline™) of the ketogenic diet, which juxtaposes a ketogenic diet's many benefits with a focus on alkaline foods.
 I emphasize testing, not guessing with urine keto pH strips because what we eat is only a part of what gets us keto-alkaline.
 It's a lifestyle.
 Before shifting dietary focus into ketosis, my patients focus on alkaline-rich foods, eliminating many problems ketogenic diets potentially create like bad breath and constipation, helping them easily stay in ketosis.
 I also have them focus on alkalinizing lifestyle practices like meditation, gratitude journaling and long walks in nature, which all lower the stress hormone cortisol's effects on the body.